ExploreASL/ExploreASL/External/README_SPM.txt

 *********************************************************************************************************
-ENABLING LOW QUALITY MODE (FOR QUICK TESTING, RUN EVERYTHING BUT WITH LOWER ITERATIONS)
+ENABLING LOW QUALITY MODE (FOR QUICK TESTING, RUN EVERYTHING BUT WITH LOWER ITERATIONS AND/OR SPATIAL RESOLUTION)

 DATE+NAME:2018_12_29, HM
 DESCRIPTION: